JunzheJoe/JunzheJoe/README.md

 # Hi, I'm Junzhe (Joe) Zhou 👋

 Recent CS graduate from the University of Pennsylvania.
-Currently exploring ML inference systems.
+Currently exploring ML inference systems, with a focus on GPU optimizations.